Personal Identity Information (PII) Training

 - System Stewards are responsible for ensuring appropriate measures and checks are in place for protection of PII under their control, including any downloading or transmission of such information.
 If there is any question about the adequacy of current controls, a review by UCSC IT Security or UCSC Internal Audit staff should be requested.

-- Service Providers are responsible for providing ongoing protection of PII within standard support parameters.
+- Service Providers are responsible for providing appropriate protection of PII on supported systems.

 - UCSC has developed general guidelines for the protection of all restricted data, including PII.
 See Practices for Protecting Electronic Restricted Data, a quick-reference for non-technical employees.